Ctrlpanel-gg/panel/.github/PULL_REQUEST_TEMPLATE.md

+✨ Thank you for your contribution to our project!
+Before you submit your pull request, please take a moment to review and complete the following

-⚠️ Please be sure that you have read pull request rules.
+⚠️ Please modify this template below and if not already one, read our pull request rules, Thanks!

-Tick the checkbox if you understand [x]:
-- [ ] I have read and understand the pull request rules.

-# Description

-Fixes #(issue)

-## Type of change

-Please delete any options that are not relevant.
+Ensure that your pull request meets the following criteria:

+- The code follows the style guidelines of this project
+- You have performed a self-review of your own code and tested it
+- You have commented your code, particularly in hard-to-understand areas
+- Your changes generate no new warnings

+---

+💡 **Description**

+Briefly describe the purpose of your pull request, including any relevant issue numbers it addresses.

+---

+🛠️ **Type of Change**

+Please select the appropriate type of change:

 - Bug fix (non-breaking change which fixes an issue)
-- User interface (UI)
+- User interface (UI) improvement
 - New feature (non-breaking change which adds functionality)
 - Breaking change (a fix or feature that would cause existing functionality to not work as expected)
 - Other
 - This change requires a documentation update

-## Checklist

-- [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code and tested it
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generates no new warnings
-- [ ] My code needed automated testing.
-I have added them (this is optional task)

-## Screenshots (if any)

-Please do not use any external image service.
-Instead, just paste in or drag and drop the image here, and it will be uploaded automatically.
+---

+🖼️ **Screenshots (if applicable)**

+If your pull request includes any visual changes, please provide screenshots here, do not use any external link.